-Don’t give aspirin to anyone under 18 years of age who has a fever.
+Don’t give aspirin to anyone younger than age 18 who has a fever.
 This may cause liver damage and a life-threatening condition called Reye syndrome.

 To prevent the spread of illness:

-Remember that washing with soap and water or using alcohol-based sanitizer is the best way to prevent the spread of infection.
+Remember that washing hands with soap and clean, running water or using alcohol-based sanitizer is the best way to prevent the spread of infection.

 Wash your hands before and after caring for your sick child.